stefanofa/awesome/README.md

 *   [typst/typst](https://github.com/typst/typst) - A markup-based typesetting system that is powerful and easy to learn.

+*   [rome/tools](https://github.com/rome/tools) - Unified developer tools for JavaScript, TypeScript, and the web

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

+*   [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!

 ## Swift

 *   [Dimillian/RetroDiffusionApp](https://github.com/Dimillian/RetroDiffusionApp) - iOS app for https://retrodiffusion.ai/app/devtools